forestmu/ip/docs/README.md

 ```
 Candy successfully made this sweet:
     [D][ ] read book (by: 15 Aug 2025 18:00)
-    Now you have 2 sweets in your list.
+    Now you have 2 sweet(s) in your list.
 ```

 ### 3. Adding events